History of education in Brunei: National Education System for the 21st Century

 Abdul Rahman Taib oversaw significant reforms in the development and implementation of the 2007–2011 Ministry of Education (MoE) Strategic Plan, most notably introducing the 21st Century Sistem Pendidikan Negara Abad ke-21 (SPN21).
 In 2008, he introduced a mandatory nine-year education plan and a 12-year education programme for all Bruneians and permanent residents, emphasising multiple pathways to higher education and a holistic, character-focused approach to learning.
 He also oversaw the establishment of Sultan Sharif Ali Islamic University in 2007, restructured the MoE to include a Permanent Secretary and Division for Tertiary Education, upgraded the Sultan Hassanal Bolkiah Institute of Education to a graduate school, and transformed the nursing college into the Institute of Health Sciences.
 Additionally, he contributed to updating the Teachers Service Scheme to better align with evolving national education goals.

 The goal of the SPN21 is to enhance the quality of education by offering curriculum and assessment, a flexible structure that allows for multiple pathways to higher education, and enough infrastructure to support skill development.
 The roll out is done in phases, with a group of pupils who completed the 2007 Primary School Examination (PSR) starting the in-between or transitional stage in 2008 at the secondary level.
 SPN21 was fully implemented at the primary level in 2011 after being partially implemented for Year 1 and Year 4 pupils in 2009.

 With a completion date of 2015, the SPN21 initiative significantly altered Brunei's educational framework.
 Its main objective was raising educational standards by using a dynamic, relevant, and well-balanced curriculum that was in line with Wawasan Brunei 2035.
-Specialised programs including gifted kids' special education and pupils with physical, mental, or learning disabilities' special needs education were part of the reform.
+Specialised programs including gifted kids' special education and pupils with physical, mental, or learning disabilities' special education were part of the reform.